By Chris Herald

 I always love when Spring arrives because we start physics topics in my eighth grade physical science class!
 Don’t get me wrong—my first love is chemistry and I have a Master’s degree to prove it—but there’s just something about physics in the Spring.
 My students delve into the topics of speed and momentum with great gusto.
 Two highlights?
 Rolling marbles down a ruler and designing their own Hot Wheels experiment.
 Not only are these students exploring some key physics topics, they are ALSO getting a chance to dabble in engineering: a great combination!

-I am sure plenty of other teachers have faced this dilemma: What will keep my students engaged on the day before Spring break?
+I am sure plenty of other teachers have faced this dilemma: What critical thinking activities will keep my students engaged on the day before Spring break?
 My solution is allowing students to build their own roller coasters out of pieces of pipe insulation.
 It’s a wonderful exercise in critical thinking, testing variables and learning about potential energy, momentum, friction and more.
 Plus, it’s a lot of fun!

 While students are busily engineering their coasters, I relish eavesdropping on them.
 They discuss physics in a way that shows they genuinely understand the concepts and enjoy the task at hand.
 In fact, this project has become such a class favorite over the years that I once had a student who refused to start his Spring break until after he built his coaster, because his older siblings had told him how much fun it was!